openedx-actions/tutor-plugin-build-openedx-add-theme/README.md

 Github Action that uses Tutor to add a Python requirement.
 Downloads the repository and adds a row to private.txt.

+This action was originally created to work seamlessly as a supporting action for [openedx-actions/tutor-plugin-build-openedx](https://github.com/openedx-actions/tutor-plugin-build-openedx) but it should also work with your own custom workflows.

 ## Usage: